 New Neighborhood Unit applicants

-The Neighborhood Units application process is integrated into the 2018 - 2019 Junior/Senior Housing application process.
-In order to be considered for a 2018-2019 Neighborhood Unit, your entire application group will need to attend four OCHO programs by January 24th, 2018 (Fall 2017 OCHO schedule can be found at the bottom of the email).
+The Neighborhood Units application opens Wednesday, October 23, 2019 at 9:00am.
+All eligible students wishing to live in an NU must complete the application by Tuesday, November 12 at 11:59pm.
+In order to be considered for a 2020-2021 Neighborhood Unit, your entire application group will need to attend four OCHO programs by November 14, 2019.
 If you previously attended OCHO programs, they will count for the Neighborhood Unit

 Required OCHO Programs: